stanford-cs248/draw-svg/README.md

 ## Overview

 In this project, you will implement a simple software rasterizer that draws points, lines, triangles, and bitmap images.
-When you are done, you will have a viewer that supports the basic features of the Scalable Vector Graphics (SVG) format that is now widely used on the internet.
+When you are done, you will have a viewer that supports basic features of the [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (SVG) format that is now widely used on the internet.

 ## Due date
 The assignment is due Jan XX at 11:59:59 PM.